DBC-SF/mentorship-wiki/shifts.md

   - Focus on a specific phase
   - Leads to an increase in comfort with the material / better overall technical delivery to students.
   - Shifts should be primarily in one phase for some length of time.
-  - You can schedule a few shifts here and there to provide consistent coverage just ensure the majority of your shifts from your phase.
+  - Phase Mentors can schedule a few shifts here and there to fill gaps in coverage, just ensure the majority of your shifts are from your phase.

 **Floating Mentor**